-C10.1 individual IP or subsystem with efficient implementations.
-Possibilities include ADC BIST C10.2 Inter-chip circuit infrastructure to enable in-field monitoring of critical interconnect, I/O, pad-ring, packaging failures and degradation C10.3 Circuits for increased tolerance and adaptability to manufacturing/process variability including parameters with non-Gaussian distributions, such as those that are many deviations away from the mean (6+ sigma) C10.4 Increasing reliability by design with unreliable components, soft errors, ageing and voltage "overstress"; testability including reliable BIST for analog circuits; long term reliability and odometers; C10.5 Noise tolerant (EMC) and aging tolerant circuits/isolation techniques C10.6 Circuits for increased tolerance and adaptability to manufacturing/process variability including parameters with non-Gaussian distributions, such as those that are many deviations away from the mean (6+ sigma) C10.7 Noise tolerant (EMC) and ESD techniques including CDM and IEC modeling and analysis C10.8 Systems and circuit techniques that incorporate functional safety features, including fault tolerance, fail- operational, diagnostics and monitoring of critical functions be given to human comprehensible results
+10.1 Circuit architectures of clock, power management, and data converters, etc. to achieve safety integrity as individual IP or subsystem with efficient implementations.
+Possibilities include ADC BIST 10.2 Inter-chip circuit infrastructure to enable in-field monitoring of critical interconnect, I/O, pad-ring, packaging failures and degradation 10.3 Circuits for increased tolerance and adaptability to manufacturing/process variability including parameters with non-Gaussian distributions, such as those that are many deviations away from the mean (6+ sigma) 10.4 Increasing reliability by design with unreliable components, soft errors, ageing and voltage "overstress"; testability including reliable BIST for analog circuits; long term reliability and odometers; 10.5 Circuits for increased tolerance and adaptability to manufacturing/process variability including parameters with non-Gaussian distributions, such as those that are many deviations away from the mean (6+ sigma) 10.6 Noise tolerant (EMC) and ESD techniques including CDM and IEC modeling and analysis 10.7 Systems and circuit techniques that incorporate functional safety features, including fault tolerance, fail- operational, diagnostics and monitoring of critical functions

-C11 Analog Design Productivity and Automation
+11 Analog Design Productivity and Automation

 Improvements in design productivity and automation are critical as the quantity of analog design is driven by an increasing need for system-level devices to interact with the physical world.
 Two forces are driving a productivity crisis in analog engineering.
 Analog design becomes more difficult as production moves to smaller nodes.
 Analog designers are aging out of the workforce at a higher rate than other disciplines, leading to a loss of expertise.
-This makes a renewed interest in analog productivity and automation quite timely.
+This makes a renewed interest in analog productivity and automation guite timely.

-ng out of the workforce at a nigher rate than other disciplines, leading to a loss of expertise.
-I his makes a d interest in analog productivity and automation quite timely.
-C11.1 Improved digital and/or analog circuit design optimization and productivity through novel CAD techniques, including, but not limited to, utilizing data mining of process, test, and circuit analysis databases C11.2 Widely applicable mixed-signal isolation technologies, structures, design rules, and methodology for SoC, SiP and 3D C11.3 Architecture or design methods which are more amenable to at least partial automation of design, layout, or verification.
-This is meant to include both highly domain specific automation of fairly standard sub circuits and more general applicable automation at a full analog functional block level C11.4 Human comprehensible analog automation.
+in analog g productivity and automation quite timely.
+11.1 Improved digital and/or analog circuit design optimization and productivity through novel CAD techniques, including, but not limited to, utilizing AI/Machine Learning-assistance, data mining of process, test, and circuit analysis databases 11.2 Widely applicable mixed-signal isolation technologies, structures, design rules, and methodology for SoC, SiP and 3D 11.3 Architecture or design methods which are more amenable to at least partial automation of design, layout, or verification.
+This is meant to include both highly domain specific automation of fairly standard sub-circuits and more general applicable automation at a full analog functional block level 11.4 Human comprehensible analog automation.
 One of the major impediments to the adoption of analog automation has been that the outputs are inscrutable to human inspection and intuition.
 This leads to a perception of lack of robustness of the outputs.
 Analog automation that eliminates this problem is of particular interest.
-C11.5 Automation techniques to improve migration of analog designs from one technology to another.
-Preference will
+11.5 Automation techniques to improve migration of analog designs from one technology to another.
+Preference will be given to human comprehensible results 11.6 Functional level modeling, synthesis, and verification of high-performance analog systems.
+CAD tools, techniques for reliable automated functional-to-circuit level transfer for design and verification.
+11.7 CAD tools for the combined design and verification of analog circuits on chiplets and/or heterogeneous technologies systems